YuWaiPang/youFast-Desktop/README.md

 You can download yoyFast Desktop runtime from https://www.linkedin.com/pulse/youfast-yu-wai-pang-max/

+After you click runtime file, a folder "uSpace" will be created automatically.

 Currently youFast Cloud is hosted in Oracle Linux Cloud VM at http://cloud.youfast.net using Oracle Cloud Free Tier https://www.oracle.com/hk/cloud/free/

 An article titled "youFast.net is going to the Cloud" https://www.linkedin.com/pulse/youfast-net-going-azure-cloud-yu-wai-pang-max/